The Yardbirds: Musical style

 Along with John Mayall & the Bluesbreakers, the Yardbirds were part of the British blues scene of the 1960s.
 As the blues rock genre developed, some acts like Chicken Shack were playing a louder and more aggressive style, while the Yardbirds emphasized instrumental textures and extended instrumental improvisations.
 They covered blues classics like Howlin' Wolf's "Smokestack Lightning" (1956) and Bo Diddley's 1955 "I'm a Man" which had a repetitive structure where instrumental solos were brief breaks between repetition of verses.
 The Yardbirds often extended these instrumental sections into "heavy jams".
+Music journalist Phil Smee referred to their single "Happenings Ten Years Time Ago" as freakbeat, connecting earlier beat music with the 1966 current of psychedelic experimentation.
+Jon "Mojo" Mills writing in Shindig! magazine similarly referred to "What Do You Want" from Roger the Engineer as freakbeat.